 - If you are accepted into multiple schools, how will you make your decision?

-- Why should we offer you a place?
+- Why should we offer you admission?

 - How did you prepare for the LSAT?
-Are you satisfied with your scores
+Are you satisfied with your scores?

 - Do you consider yourself a competitive applicant to this school?